System Designer #

 URL: /designer

-The System Designer is the visual surface for wiring a product's DUT pins to a station's instrument channels.
-Pick a product, pick a station, click a pin, click an instrument channel — the page draws the wire and auto-saves a fixture YAML to disk.
+The System Designer is the visual surface for wiring a part's UUT pins to a station's instrument channels.
+Pick a part, pick a station, click a pin, click an instrument channel — the page draws the wire and auto-saves a fixture YAML to disk.

 The bottom of the page has three tabs (Connections, Station Type, YAML Preview) that always reflect the current graph state.